 What’s a typical day like?

 I love working with students.
-Firstly, it wasn’t that long ago I was one of them, so I empathize with and have a lot of respect for them.
-I appreciate the drive, enthusiasm, and progress.
+I empathize with them and have a lot of respect for their drive, enthusiasm, and progress.
 I like the scientific debates where I can challenge my graduate students to grow and become more independent.
 In industry, teaching and mentoring were my favorite tasks and now as a professor, I get to do it all the time.
 Beyond the geoscience and engineering, I like to use the leadership skills that I learned in the industry so that I can mentor my students on leadership skills for career success.

 Coming up with new ideas is thrilling.
 It is very cool that we can play a role in contributing to human knowledge and quality of life for society.
 There is so much that remains unknown.
 Everywhere I look there is an opportunity to learn more about the geology of this amazing planet.

-The subsurface problems we try to solve are difficult.
-We often have too little data and the geology is complicated.
+The subsurface problems we solve are very difficult.
+We often have too little data and the geology is heterogeneous and complicated.
 It is humbling, but we do our best to build new models that better represent the incomplete state of our knowledge.

-There is so much to do it can be a challenge to remain focused.
+There is so much to do, it can be a challenge to remain focused and a bit overwhelming.
 I have to be vigilant to make sure that I am prioritizing to meet immediate demands while working toward the big, long-term goals.

 What’s your advice to students?

 Reach out and talk to folks in the field you are interested in.
-Folks like Clayton Deutsch (a mentor during my undergrad that later became my PhD advisor) had a huge impact on the path that I took.
+Folks like Clayton Deutsch (a mentor during my undergraduate studies that later became my Ph.D. advisor) had a huge impact on the path that I took.
 Many of us are happy to provide frank assessments.

 Be quantitative.
-Learn statistical methods to better summarize and understand the significance of your field observations, use geostatistical methods to export this information to models that impact major decisions.
+Learn statistical/data analytics methods to better summarize and understand the significance of your field observations, use geostatistical methods to export this information to models that impact major decisions.

 Pick up some coding.
-You’ll be able to automate your workflows, run fast experiments and deploy your novel methods to others.
-Be like Zoltan Sylvester and Brian Willis and run novel experiments, make amazing figures and animations or even be like Tao Sun and model the geological processes.
+You’ll be able to automate your workflows, run fast experiments, and deploy your novel methods to others.
+Be like Zoltan Sylvester and Brian Willis and run novel experiments, make amazing figures and animations for enhanced communication or even be like Tao Sun and model the geological processes.
 You don’t have to be an advanced C++ programmer, but a little Python could go a long way.

 Stay visible.
 After graduate school keep active in the professional community including presenting at conferences, publishing in journals, participating in outreach, etc. The way you are valued inside a company is often proportional to the way you are valued outside the company.